-Pandora, the World of Avatar is the newest land at Disney’s Animal Kingdom in Walt Disney World.
-The land opened nearly four years ago and offers guests a unique opportunity to fly on a banshee and visit an alien planet.
+Pandora, the World of Avatar is the land at Disney’s Animal Kingdom in Walt Disney World themed after James Cameron’s Avatar film.
+The themed land opened several years back and offers guests a unique opportunity to visit an alien planet and fly on a banshee.

-Regardless of your reason for visiting the Pandora, World of Avatar, one thing is certain.
+Regardless of your reason for visiting Pandora, World of Avatar, one thing is sure.
 You can prepare yourself to be blown away by the beauty.
 After all, it is breathtaking, as you can probably tell from a few of these pictures.

-This review will cover visiting Pandora, World of Avatar at Disney World in full detail.
+This review will cover visiting Pandora, World of Avatar, at Disney World in detail.
 We will discuss the attractions, layout, dining, and touring information.
-Additionally, this guide will also provide some advice, tips, and a look at touring Pandora in the evening versus daytime.
+This guide will also provide some advice, tips, and a look at touring Pandora in the evening versus daytime.

-Right before you reach Pizzafari, you will take a sharp left and head toward Tiffins restaurant and Nomad Lounge.
-This is the view from the bridge you will cross before entering the Valley of Mo’ara which is also Pandora, World of Avatar.
+Before you reach Pizzafari, you will take a sharp left and head toward Tiffins restaurant and Nomad Lounge.
+Below is the view from the bridge you will cross before entering the Valley of Mo’ara, which is also Pandora, World of Avatar.

 Below is a picture of the bridge from the exterior deck of Nomad Lounge.

-This picture below is from Africa looking at the bridge you will cross under when you exit the Disney World’s Pandora.
+This picture below is from Africa, looking at the bridge you will cross under when you exit the land.

 When deciding which route to take, I recommend using the main entrance and exit when: